-During the alert phase, the BAFRA should activate BVTs as and when there is a report of confirmed ASF outbreak in the neighbouring countries.
-The BVTs should monitor the illegal movement of pig and pig products at the point of entries to prevent ASF introduction incursion into the country.
-In addition, the BVTs will visit the pig farms along the border areas and ensure strict implementation of on-farm biosecurity measures as per the standards.
-Any suspected ASF cases in the farms or intercepted during the inspection and monitoring must be reported to the nearest livestock health centres for investigation.
+During the alert phase, the BAFRA should activate BVTs as and when there is a report of a confirmed ASF outbreak in the neighbouring countries.
+The BVTs should monitor the illegal movement of pig and pig products at the point of entry to prevent ASF introduction incursion into the country.
+In addition, the BVTs will visit the pig farms along with the border areas and ensure strict implementation of on-farm biosecurity measures as per the standards.
+Any suspected ASF cases in the farms or intercepted during the inspection and monitoring must be reported to the nearest Animal Health Centres for investigation.
 Regulatory officials shall be regularly updated with the latest information about ASF to pick up the suspect case of ASF.

-5.3 Ban on import of pig and related products
+5.3 Ban on import of pigs and related products

-BAFRA should ensure that all regulatory measures, including the import regulations and import ban on pig and pig products originating from ASF affected countries.
+BAFRA should ensure that all regulatory measures -- including the import regulations and import ban on pig and pig products originating from ASF-affected countries -- are implemented.
 BAFRA should also enforce any ban imposed within the country through regular inspection and monitoring.
 BAFRA shall also implement inspection of all the imports of pig and pig products including other risk goods to prevent virus incursions.